Danville Demolition

-The Danville Demolition were an American Indoor Football Association team played in 2007.
+The Danville Demolition were an American Indoor Football Association team that played in 2007.
 The team played their home games at the David S. Palmer Arena.

 History

 On June 19, 2006, the AIFA announced that Danville would get a team to play at the Palmer Arena.
 Commissioner Andrew Haines owned the team (like most others) until a suitable owner could be found.
 Local radio station WDAN held a name-the-team contest, with 95% of the entries beginning with the letter "D".

 On August 16 the team announced their name, the Danville Demolition, as well as their new owner, South Bend, Indiana businessman John Christner, as well as a head coach, B.J.
 Luke (replaced midseason by Willie Davis).
 The winning name was submitted by Michael Burmeister of Racine, Wisconsin.